 On the day of the tour, I joined a group of young city dwellers eager to experience something different.
 We visited Mashyiga hill aboard Kigali City Tour’s sightseeing bus.
 The organizers had a hard time making the youngsters sit down en route to our destination.
 As the bus zigzagged towards Kamonyi hills, its passengers were blasting music and struggling to control the urge to jump off their seats and dance.
 I can’t blame them.
 There is something about this double-decker bus that stirs excitement.

-2020 has been particularly hard for young people.
-Whilst spending most of the year battling boredom, social starvation has taken a toll on their lives.
-It is therefore befitting to give them opportunities to have some fun while adhering to the directives put in place to curb the spread of COVID- 19.
+The Covid epoch has been particularly hard for young people.
+Whilst spending most of the time battling boredom, social starvation has taken a toll on their lives.
+It is therefore befitting to give them opportunities to have some fun while adhering to the directives put in place to curb the spread of Covid- 19.
 It will be a while before the pre-corona nightlife is revived.
 In the meantime, tour operators are offering alternative recreational activities while ensuring safety protocols are strictly observed.

 We were not the only visitors climbing the rocks.
 The site attracts more than thrill-seekers.
 People from the surrounding communities and beyond frequent the site to meditate and connect with their maker.
 I saw individuals and small groups praying in a mixture of Kinyarwanda, Swahili, English, French, Creole and Gibberish.
 "This is my pilgrimage site.
 The tranquility and peace of mind I feel here draw me closer to God."
 Said Nyirashimimana Emmeliene, a resident of Rukoma Sector, Kamonyi District.